-1. No team division qualifying standard shall go below a 40% win record in the sports of field hockey, soccer, volleyball, softball, football, baseball, or lacrosse.
+- 1. No team division qualifying standard shall go below a 40% win record in the sports of field hockey, soccer, volleyball, softball, football, or lacrosse.
+The sports of baseball, girls basketball and ice hockey have approval from the CIAC Board of Control to "fill the brackets." - 2.
+No open or elite tournament formats for team sports. - 3.
+Gender equity shall be an important principle when establishing tournament formats.